josephzidell/joelang.dev/docs/why.md

 ## Solution
 [KISS](https://en.wikipedia.org/wiki/KISS_principle).
-Keep the syntax concise, simlar to ruby, but without the magic.
+Keep the syntax simple, and easy to read and understand.

 In reality, simplicity is hard.
 But we do the hard work so you can do the easy work.